egilber2/WiFi_Locationing/wifi_locNB.md

 **1. Frame the Problem**
 ------------------------

 The data set contains over 933 reference points or distinct positions within the buildings.
 In addition to the received signal strength of the 520 possible WAP's, a fingerprint for a location contains the building, floor, SpaceID, relative position to the SpaceID, and the latitude/longitude coordinates.
 The SpaceID is essentially a room within a building while the relative position to the SpaceID is a location either inside the room or at the entrance in the hallway.
-It was initially decided to use only the the positions outside of a spaces as part of a location ID.
+It was initially decided to use only the positions outside of a space as part of a location ID.
 To frame this as a classification problem, a unique location ID needs to be created for each reference point.

 **2. Collect the Data**
 -----------------------